 - As governments are in control of the supply and denomination of cash, they can adjust them at will to suit their political objectives.

-- Given the total amount of goods and services in an economy is relatively fixed in the short-run, the massive glut of money supply will increase the amount of cash chasing after a unit of good/service, leading to inflation.
+- Given the total amount of goods and services in an economy is relatively fixed in the short run, the massive glut of money supply will increase the amount of cash chasing after a unit of a good/service, leading to inflation.

 - Consequently, people’s confidence in the currency will deteriorate, thus demanding a higher price for the provision of goods/services, leading to a vicious cycle of inflation.
 There are numerous historical examples, the most famous being the Weimar Republic in the 1920s.

 - As such, cash will simply lose the confidence of the population as we revert back to a bartering system.

 What this has demonstrated is that paper money is inherently unstable as it relies on the goodwill of the people and competent economic management of the government (both of which are in short supply in today’s world).
 As a result, there is a clear and present case for diversifying away from cash into other safer alternatives.
 This is not to mention the fact that central banks around the world have universally adopted near-zero base rates in order to use lending to boost economic activity, thereby further impacting return earned on cash holding and thus eroding its purchasing power.